Who sponsors the Excellence in Education Awards?

 No supporting materials are accepted.
 Applications with supplemental material will be returned to the school.
 Schools that submit supporting material will be asked to resubmit their application in the correct format.
 Later in the selection process, a school selection team may request specific material from the school in order to evaluate the application or to prepare for the school visit.
 The request for material is at the discretion of the individual school selection committee.

-Why should we use the Evaluation Rubric to prepare the application?
+Why should we use the Schools of Excellence Competencies to prepare the application?

 Back to Top